jchakacan/prompt-tuner/README.md

 # prompt-tuner
-This is a simple, self-contained prompt tuner coded in Python.
+This is a simple, prompt tuner coded in Python and packaged with PyInstaller to be self-contained.
 Suggestions for improvement welcome!

 Please, be gentle as I'm very new to programming and github in general.